 The cells in our body need a good supply of oxygen and nutrients.
 They also need to get rid of waste substances.
 Our blood carries out both of these functions.
 The circulatory system consists of blood vessels such as arteries, veins and capillaries, and a pump called the heart.

 Blood passes through the heart twice on every full circuit of the body.
 This is called a double circulatory system.
 A double circulatory system separates the blood with oxygen from the blood without oxygen.
 Blood with oxygen is called oxygenated blood.
 Blood without oxygen is called deoxygenated blood.

 Each organ of the body is supplied with blood from its own artery.
 This blood is oxygenated.
 Deoxygenated blood is taken away from organs by veins.

 Arteries divide into smaller blood vessels.
 The smallest blood vessels are called capillaries.
 The function of a capillary is to take nutrients and oxygen to cells and take waste products away.
-The structure of a capillary helps them do this.
-Capillaries have very thin walls, they are only one cell thick.
+The structure of a capillary helps them to do this.
+Capillaries have very thin walls - they are only one cell thick.
 This means that the substances can diffuse in and out very quickly.

 The lungs are adapted for gas exchange.
 Breathing involves exchanging gases in the lungs.

 The alveoli have a few adaptations that make gas exchange very efficient.
-They are only one cell thick making them very thin allowing gases to pass through easily and quickly.
-They also have a large surface area, allowing large amounts of gases to be exchanged with each breath..
+They are only one cell thick, making them very thin, which allows gases to pass through easily and quickly.
+They also have a large surface area, allowing large amounts of gases to be exchanged with each breath.

 In the following activity, you will recall the main structures and functions of the circulatory system.